- Optimally, cookies should be around 6 inches in diameter.

 The best cookie recipe

-The best recipe I have found to date, and one which has come out perfectly every time, is the following.
-All credit to my namesake Sally (not my baking alter ego) who is responsible for for the recipe.
+The best recipe I’ve found to date, and one which has come out perfectly every time, is the following.
+All credit to my namesake Sally (not my baking alter ego) who’s responsible for for the recipe.
 For full details please see her Chewy Chocolate Chunk Cookies recipe.
 I can highly recommend trying coconut, cherry, and fudge.
-The recipe is noted below in case the original ever disappears.
+I’ve copied the recipe in below in case the original ever disappears.

 - 2 and 1/4 cups (280 grams) plain flour